IFSG mail information system for the medical profession and pharmacies in special infection situations

 FreeCall: 0800 - 8394953

-(We will pay the telephone charges within Germany).
+(We cover the call charges within Germany).